Bethel, Alaska: Health care

 Bethel and the smaller communities surrounding it are primarily served by Yukon-Kuskokwim Delta Regional Hospital, a 50-bed general acute care medical facility.
 Services located in the hospital include an adult medical-surgical ward, a pediatric ward, an obstetric ward, as well as outpatient family medicine clinics, an emergency room, pharmacy, lab, X-ray, and specialty clinics.
 The facility is accessible by road for those individuals living in or visiting the city of Bethel.
 Depending on weather and the season, road access to the hospital may also be available to some of the surrounding communities.
 If not, individuals must be airlifted into the facility via helicopter or air ambulance.
 Also, there are five sub-regional primary care clinics located in some of the more remote and less populated cities neighboring Bethel (Emmonak, St. Mary's, Aniak, Toksook Bay, and Hooper Bay).
 Many of the services found at the hospital in Bethel are also available at these sub-regional clinics, such as urgent care, diagnostic review, physical exams, prenatal care, minor surgery, laboratory tests, X-rays, and distribution of medications.
 The hospital, sub-regional clinics, and additional village clinics are all part of Yukon-Kuskokwim Health Corporation.

 Media

 Bethel has a public television station, KYUK-LD, and three radio stations, public KYUK, private, non-profit KYKD, and commercial KEDI.
 Since the founding of its community radio station in 1970, the media has become part of Yup'ik development in southwest Alaska and important to the people's self-definition.
 The city is also home to the weekly regional newspapers Delta Discovery and Tundra Drums.

-Sister cities
+Sister City

 Bethel has one official sister city.